 - Paying for East Hampshire District Council’s bulky waste collection service.

-- Personally delivering waste to Hampshire County Council’s waste recycling centres.
+- Taking your waste to Hampshire County Council’s waste recycling centres.

 - Paying for an approved licensed waste carrier and signing a waste transfer note handing over responsibility to them.